tigerfarm/owlcc/README.md

 /Projects/OwlCc
 ```

-Download Twilio PHP helper library zip file.
+Note, the Twilio PHP helper library is included in the subdirectory:
-Unzip it into a work directories view subdirectory, which creates the library directory:
 ```
-/Projects/OwlCc/views/twilio-php-master
+/Projects/OwlCc/twilio-php-master
 ```

 In project directory, edit setvars.sh and add your values.